-Bailey, a Whig, was the representative for Maine's 3rd congressional district from 1835 to 1837.
+Bailey was the representative for Maine’s 3rd congressional district and was a Whig.
+He served from 1835 to 1837.

 From Dec 1835 to Mar 1837, Bailey missed 77 of 459 roll call votes, which is 16.8%.
 This is better than the median of 21.0% among the lifetime records of representatives serving in Mar 1837.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000